Inflect logo

 Network & Connectivity Ecosystem

-Maringá operates as a critical transit point for data traffic in Northern Paraná, providing the infrastructure necessary for high-bandwidth industrial and educational applications.
+Maringá functions as a vital transit point for data traffic in Northern Paraná, supporting the infrastructure for high-bandwidth industrial and educational applications.

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions, as of September 2025.
 While direct local on-ramps for providers like AWS or Google Cloud (GCP) are not present, low-latency transport and wave services provide high-speed access to the major cloud hubs in São Paulo.

-Internet Exchange Points (IXPs): The IX.br Maringá location provides a local peering fabric that keeps regional traffic local, significantly reducing latency and backhaul costs for service providers.
+Internet Exchange Points (IXPs): The IX.br Maringá location provides a local peering fabric that keeps regional traffic local, significantly reducing latency and backhaul costs for service providers as of September 2025.

 Bare Metal: Sturdy bare metal options are available through providers such as Latitude.sh, as of September 2025, allowing for rapid deployment of compute resources without the overhead of traditional hardware management.